-Department of Health sounds alarm over critical blood shortage
+Department of Health Sounds Alarm Over Critical Blood Shortage

-HUMMELSTOWN — Pennsylvania Physician General Dr. Denise Johnson and Patrick Bradley, president and CEO of the Central Pennsylvania Blood Bank, Thursday expressed their growing concern over the dramatically decreasing number of volunteers who regularly donate blood, during a news conference highlighting the critical need for blood donation across the commonwealth.
+Hummelstown - Pennsylvania Physician General Dr. Denise Johnson and Patrick Bradley, President and CEO of the Central Pennsylvania Blood Bank, recently expressed their growing concern over the dramatically decreasing number of volunteers who regularly donate blood, during a news conference highlighting the critical need for blood donation across the commonwealth.

 Blood donations are a critical and integral part of medical care.
 Many patients who have major surgeries will need a blood transfusion to replace blood lost during their procedure.
 Blood transfusions are also used for patients who have serious injuries from car crashes or natural disasters, and people with illnesses that cause anemia, like leukemia or kidney disease, will often receive blood transfusions.